Lake Windermere: United Utilities’ Proposed Investment to tackle sewage pollution

 United Utilities is required to provide real time data on the performance of their CSOs, known as Event Duration Monitoring (EDM).
 EDM data shows that in 2023 there were 491 spills, running for a total of 8,787 hours.
 That is the equivalent of 366 full days’ worth of sewage flowing into the lake.

 Sewage is high in the nutrient phosphorus.
 When CSOs spill into a body of water like a lake, the phosphorus it contains can cause the rapid growth of algae along the water’s surface.
-These ‘algal blooms’ prevent sunlight from penetrating the water and strip it of oxygen, harming the entire ecology of the river.
+These ‘algal blooms’ prevent sunlight from penetrating the water and strip it of oxygen, harming its entire ecology.
 Phosphorus can also cause the growth of blue-green algae, which can be harmful to both humans and animals.

 After testing a section of Lake Windermere this year, Save Windermere found that the waters exceeded the WHO threshold for blue-green algae.